 Positive interactions are what we strive for at the Club, and these interactions have recently included

 local law enforcement officers.
-Since April, the new "Kids & Cops" program has built positive relationships
+Since April of 2018, the new "Kids & Cops" program has built positive relationships

 between members and officers and promoted fun and playful interactions.

 Thanks to the Stand T.A.L.L.
 (Thank A Local Lawman) Foundation, several days a week, uniformed,